-Do you really need a shield?
+Do you really need magnetic shielding?
 We’ll give you all the options.

-When electromagnetic field levels are elevated, VitaTech offers ELF magnetic field management services as an option to reduce EMF exposure and potential EMI problems from Magnetic Field Interference.
+When electromagnetic field levels are elevated, Vitatech offers EMI consultant services as an option to reduce EMF exposure and potential EMI problems from Magnetic Field Interference.
 Elevated electromagnetic fields are produced by various sources: transmission and high current distribution lines, substations, transformers, secondary feeders, switchgears, busways and risers, electrical panels, grounding systems, plumbing currents, wiring loops and subpanel feeders (NEC violations), office equipment, shop tools, and machinery.
 Magnetic field management begins with an ELF/EMF Contour Survey of the site that includes a detailed assessment of the electrical sources and the resultant magnetic field characteristics (magnitude, polarization, harmonic content, temporal and spatial variations).

 - Magnetic Shielding – reduces emissions from electrical sources and equipment with aluminum/copper, low carbon steel, silicon-iron & nickel-iron (mumetal) enclosures and barriers.